NOAA-OWP/ras2fim/README.md

 In the s3 bucket are two groupings of data.

 - Sample: One is a full sample set of inputs required to run a small sample of ras2fim.py based on 12090301.
-It is recommended to download to the default folder structure against your `c:`.
+It is recommended to download to the default folder structure against your `c:`, as per image above.
 This will allow you to run the `ras2fim.py` script with minimum arguments.
 It has a small sample of OWP_ras_models to allow for testing.
 This site does not talk about how to create OWP_ras_models but information can be found at the [RRASSLER tools](https://github.com/NOAA-OWP/RRASSLER) repo.

 To get all of the sample specific data please run: